arpo/trace.js/README.md

     trace('msg', 'Hello world!');

-The first part, the label, must be like a variable in style, meaning: you can't use space or other funky characters.
+The first part, the label.

- Or with an updating value:
+With an updating value:

      setInterval(function () {
          trace('Time', new Date().getTime());
      }, 1000 / 30);

+You can also trace arrays and objects (JSON)

+To change background color of a trace do this:

+    trace('Colored', 'I\'m red', '#ffb8b8');

 Themes
 ------